 What are people saying?

-Yeah, there were thousands of people gathered in front of the Pennsylvania State Capitol in the middle of Harrisburg, waving flags, honking horns.
+There were, yeah, there were thousands of people gathered in front of the Pennsylvania State Capitol in the middle of Harrisburg, waving flags, honking horns.

 They were both in their cars and thousands outside of their cars on both sides of the street.

-I have to say candidly, I wore a mask and I wore gloves, but there were lots of people there without either.
+I have to say, candidly, I wore a mask and I wore gloves, but there were lots of people there without either.

 What percentage of people would you say were wearing them?

-I would say maybe 10%, 10%.
+I would say maybe 10%, 10 to 15%.

-I what so what look, I understand.
+So look, I understand.

-Listen, I'm gonna be very blunt.
+Listen, I'm going to be very blunt.

 There's still a lot of people dying here.